Off (album)

 Off is the latest album of Kurdish artist Ciwan Haco.
-It has been released in April 2006 in Europe.
-It features 13 songs, including the electro-pop Li hêviya te and several ballads.
-All songs are mainly sung in the Kurdish language, although a small part of the song "Li hêviya te" features brief French language vocals (though sung by a woman, and not by Ciwan Haco himself).
+It was released in April 2006 in Europe.
+It features 13 songs, including the electro-pop "Li hêviya te" and several ballads.
+All songs are mainly sung in Kurdish, although a small part of the song "Li hêviya te" features brief French vocals (though sung by a woman, and not by Ciwan Haco himself).